Kerry L. Haynie, Co-Director

 Professor Charles received his JD from the University of Michigan Law School and clerked for The Honorable Damon J. Keith of the United States Court of Appeals for the Sixth Circuit.
 While at the University of Michigan, he was the founder and first editor-in-chief of the Michigan Journal of Race & Law.
 He has been a visiting professor at Georgetown, Virginia, and Columbia law schools.
 A past member of the National Research Commission on Elections and Voting and the Century Foundation Working Group on Election Reform, Professor Charles has served as the director of the Institute for Law & Politics, a Senior Fellow in Law and Politics at the Institute on Race and Poverty, and a Law School Faculty Affiliate at the Center for the Study of Political Psychology, University of Minnesota.

-Betsy worked for CARE, UN University and the Benton Foundation doing research, writing, communications, and development.
+Betsy Dessauer is a researcher, writer, brainstormer, problem-solver, and artist, as well as a yoga and mindfulness instructor.
+She has worked for CARE, the UN University’s futurist Millennium Project, and the Benton Foundation doing research, writing, communications, and development.
 Most recently she worked as the Assistant Director for Corporate and Foundation Relations at Duke’s Pratt School of Engineering.
-Betsy holds a Master of Fine Arts degree from the University of Georgia, a Bachelor of Fine Arts from Virginia Commonwealth University, and completed a United Nations Association Graduate Fellowship at George Washington University.
-In addition to her work in research, writing and the arts, she is a painter, art teacher, and certified yoga and mindfulness instructor.
+Dessauer is a graduate of VCU School of the Arts, MFA at UGA’s Lamar Dodd School, and United Nations Assoc.
+Fellow at George Washington University.